 The real estate traditional determinants of location and value for money continue to be a key success influencing property and accommodation preference though investors in KSA are also no less sensitive to asset classes and the location of property providing investor expectations and stable long-term income for portfolios and funds.
-Equally, strong investor appetite remains for 'best in class' / 'Institutional Asset Class - Grade A' / good quality property providing long term income.
-With all positive activity and investment by the government creating opportunities through projects across the Kingdom and through the creation of the Giga projects and a previous stimulus package of SAR 120 billion plus has meant a stable KSA economy with positive outlook going forward throughout 2022.
+Equally, strong investor appetite remains for 'best in class / 'Institutional Asset Class - Grade A' / good quality property providing long term income.

+With all positive activity and investment by the government creating opportunities through projects across the Kingdom's Vision 2030 and through the creation of the Giga projects has meant a stable KSA economy with positive outlook going forward throughout 2022 and beyond.

-We are unaware of planning or other proposals in the area or other matters which would be of detriment to the subject land, although your legal representative should make their usual searches and enquiries in this respect.
+We are unaware of planning or other proposals in the area or other matters which would be of detriment to the subject property, although your legal representative should make their usual searches and enquiries in this respect.

-We confirm that on-site measurement exercise was not conducted by ValuStrat, and we have relied on the site areas specified by the Client.
-In the event that the areas of land and site boundary prove erroneous, our opinion of Market Value may be materially affected, and we reserve the right to amend our valuation and report.
+We confirm that on-site measurement exercise was not conducted by ValuStrat International, and we have relied on the site areas provided by the Client.
+In the event that the areas of the property and site boundary prove erroneous, our opinion of Market Value may be materially affected, and we reserve the right to amend our valuation and report.

-We have assumed that the land is not subject to any unusual or especially onerous restrictions, encumbrances or outgoings and good title can be shown.
+We have assumed that the property is not subject to any unusual or especially onerous restrictions, encumbrances or outgoings and good title can be shown.
 For the avoidance of doubt, these items should be ascertained by the client's legal representatives.
 ValuStrat draws your attention to any assumptions made within this report.
 We consider that the assumptions we have made accord with those that would be reasonable to expect a purchaser to make.
-We are unaware of any adverse conditions which may affect future marketability for the subject site.